-It seems that you have a reservoir of imagination, even intuitive wisdom, available to tap into.
-This helps you complement your strategic thinking, and maximize your achievements.
-For the benefit of all.
+It seems that you have a reservoir of imagination available to tap into, and perhaps intuitive wisdom as well.
+How can you trust a bit more this unique gift?
+It certainly can help complement your strategic thinking, and maximize your achievements for the benefit of all.